 Column Name Description

 Enclosure ID The enclosure ID.

 Slot The position of the disk drive.

 Status The status of the disk drive:

 Online: The disk drive is online.

 Missing: The disk drive is missing in the pool.

 Rebuilding: The disk drive is being rebuilt.

 Transitioning: The disk drive is being migrated or is replaced by

 another disk when rebuilding occurs.

 Scrubbing: The disk drive is being scrubbed.

 Check Done: The disk drive has been checked the disk health.

+Copying Back: The disk drive is being copied back.

 Health The health of the disk drive:

 Good: The disk drive is good.

-Failed: The disk drive is failed.
+Failed: The disk drive has failed.

 Error Alert: S.M.A.R.T. error alerts.

 Read Errors: The disk drive has unrecoverable read errors.

 Capacity The capacity of the disk drive.

 Disk Type The type of the disk drive:

 • [SAS HDD NL-SAS HDD SAS SSD SATA SSD]

 • [12.0Gb/s 6.0Gb/s 3.0Gb/s 1.5Gb/s]

 Manufacturer The manufacturer of the disk drive.

-Model The model name of disk drive.
+Model The model name of the disk drive.